orbs-network/orbs-spec/behaviors/flows/refrence-time.md

   * Requests new block providing the previous block Reference Time, current Refrece Time and protocol version.

   * `ConsensusContext`
+    * Set the Reference Time and Protocol Version based on the transaction block
     * Add a trigger transaction to update the reputation.
     * Send the transactions to the `VirtualMachine` for execution.